CHIRAG-V-K/react-native-camera-kit-chirag/README.md

 <p align="center">
   A <strong>high performance, easy to use, rock solid</strong><br>
-  camera library for React Native apps.
+  camera library for React Native apps.</br>
   <b>Added More Customizability to it to work more efficciently.</b>
 </p>